 Once you have adjusted to drinking low carb beverages, start reducing your carbohydrate consumption in another area.
 For example, lets assume that you enjoy eating hamburgers and French fries.
 Instead of eating both the hamburger and the French fries, only eat the hamburger.
 As you make more progress, you can then start eating an “open-faced” hamburger with only one side of the bun.
 With time, your body will adjust and you will be able to live without the bun altogether.
 Then, you will be ready to try this tasty bunless low carb burger recipe.

-Another option is to work on making one of your meals low carb.
+Another option is to work on making one of your meals with low carb recipes.
 For example, you can eat what you would normally eat for breakfast and lunch and then eat a low carb dinner before going to bed.

 5. Keep Making Progress.

-After you get use to eating fewer carbs, evaluate your diet to see where you can reduce a few more carbs.
+After you get use to eating fewer carbs, calculate your daily calorie needs to see where and how you can reduce your carbs further.
 Assuming that you are on a low carb diet for weight loss, you can continue reducing carbs slowly until you reach your ideal weight.
 For example, if you enjoy eating “grandma’s chili” with a huge bowl of rice every week, start reducing the amount of rice you would normally eat.
 Eventually, you will not miss having the rice at all.

 6. Prepare Meals At Home.

-These low carb lifestyle tips will help you adjust to being on a low carb diet.
+These low carb lifestyle tips will help you adjust to learning what is a low carb diet.
 While you are adjusting, another recommendation is to start preparing meals at home.
-In this way, you can learn how to study nutrition labels and avoid surprises when you are dining out.
+In this way, you can read nutrition labels and learn about counting macros.
+In this way, you can avoid some surprises when you are dining out.

 7. Pack A Lunch.

 The fewer decisions you have to make when you are hungry, busy, or distracted – the better off you will be.
-Therefore, I rarely leave home without a bottle of water and at least a small snack.
+Therefore, I rarely leave home without a bottle of water and at least a few low carb snacks.
 In my earlier days of being on a low carb diet, I would keep my purse loaded with one low carb snack or another.
 Lately, however, I have been carrying a bag of pork rinds with me.
 Otherwise, I simply carry a healthy variety of low carb nuts.